Boston: Arts and culture

 There are several major annual events, such as First Night which occurs on New Year's Eve, the Boston Early Music Festival, the annual Boston Arts Festival at Christopher Columbus Waterfront Park, the annual Boston gay pride parade and festival held in June, and Italian summer feasts in the North End honoring Catholic saints.
 The city is the site of several events during the Fourth of July period.
 They include the week-long Harborfest festivities and a Boston Pops concert accompanied by fireworks on the banks of the Charles River.

 Several historic sites relating to the American Revolution period are preserved as part of the Boston National Historical Park because of the city's prominent role.
 Many are found along the Freedom Trail, which is marked by a red line of bricks embedded in the ground.

-The city is also home to several art museums and galleries, including the Museum of Fine Arts and the Isabella Stewart Gardner Museum.
+The city is home to several art museums and galleries, including the Museum of Fine Arts and Isabella Stewart Gardner Museum.
 The Institute of Contemporary Art is housed in a contemporary building designed by Diller Scofidio + Renfro in the Seaport District.
 Boston's South End Art and Design District (SoWa) and Newbury St. are both art gallery destinations.
 Columbia Point is the location of the University of Massachusetts Boston, the Edward M. Kennedy Institute for the United States Senate, the John F. Kennedy Presidential Library and Museum, and the Massachusetts Archives and Commonwealth Museum.
 The Boston Athenæum (one of the oldest independent libraries in the United States), Boston Children's Museum, Bull & Finch Pub (whose building is known from the television show Cheers), Museum of Science, and the New England Aquarium are within the city.

 Boston has been a noted religious center from its earliest days.
 The Roman Catholic Archdiocese of Boston serves nearly 300 parishes and is based in the Cathedral of the Holy Cross (1875) in the South End, while the Episcopal Diocese of Massachusetts serves just under 200 congregations, with the Cathedral Church of St. Paul (1819) as its episcopal seat.
 Unitarian Universalism has its headquarters in the Fort Point neighborhood.
 The Christian Scientists are headquartered in Back Bay at the Mother Church (1894).

 The oldest church in Boston is First Church in Boston, founded in 1630.
 King's Chapel was the city's first Anglican church, founded in 1686 and converted to Unitarianism in 1785.
-Other churches include Christ Church (better known as Old North Church, 1723), the oldest church building in the city, Trinity Church (1733), Park Street Church (1809), Old South Church (1874), Jubilee Christian Church, and Basilica and Shrine of Our Lady of Perpetual Help on Mission Hill (1878).
+Other churches include Old South Church (1669), Christ Church (better known as Old North Church, 1723), the oldest church building in the city, Trinity Church (1733), Park Street Church (1809), and Basilica and Shrine of Our Lady of Perpetual Help on Mission Hill (1878).